 - The name must be specified.
 As each zone can use a different policy, named needs to be able to distinguish between policies.
 This is done by giving each policy a name, such as standard in the above example. - The keys clause lists all keys that should be in the zone, along with their associated parameters.
-In this example, we are using the conventional KSK/ZSK split, with the KSK changed every year and the ZSK changed every two months (the default DNSSEC policy sets a CSK that is never changed).
-Keys are created using the ECDSAPS256SHA256 algorithm; each KSK/ZSK pair must have the same algorithm.
-A CSK combines the functionality of a ZSK and a KSK. - The parameters ending in -ttl are, as expected, the TTLs of the associated records.
+In this example, we are using the conventional KSK/ZSK split, with the KSK changed every year and the ZSK changed every two months.
+We have used one of the two mandatory algorithms for the keys.
+(The default DNSSEC policy sets a CSK that is never changed.) - The parameters ending in -ttl are, as expected, the TTLs of the associated records.
 Remember that during a key rollover, we have to wait for records to expire from caches?
 The values here tell BIND 9 the maximum amount of time it has to wait for this to happen.
 Values can be set for the DNSKEY records in your zone, the non-DNSKEY records in your zone, and the DS records in the parent zone. - Another set of time-related parameters are those ending in -propagation-delay.
 These tell BIND how long it takes for a change in zone contents to become available on all secondary servers.
 (This may be non-negligible: for example, if a large zone is transferred over a slow link.) - The policy also sets values for the various signature parameters: how long the signatures on the DNSKEY and non-DNSKEY records are valid, and how often BIND should re-sign the zone. - The parameters ending in -safety are there to give you a bit of leeway in case a key roll doesn't go to plan.
 When introduced into the zone, the publish-safety time is the amount of additional time, over and above that calculated from the other parameters, during which the new key is in the zone but before BIND starts to sign records with it.
 Similarly, the retire-safety is the amount of additional time, over and above that calculated from the other parameters, during which the old key is retained in the zone before being removed. - Finally, the purge-keys option allows you to clean up key files automatically after a period of time.
 If a key has been removed from the zone, this option will determine how long its key files will be retained on disk.